pathus90/om4j/README.md

 }
 ```
 #### Note
-webPayment method automatically call getToken and set it in request header.
+webPayment method automatically call getToken and set it in requestBody header.

 ## Transaction Status
 In addition to Transaction Notification, you can use the Transaction Status API that allows you to consult in real-time the current status of a payment.
 In practice, this can be useful for cases where notification are not sent (e.g. when users don’t validate their payments)